Parsagon/parsagon-python/README.md

 import parsagon

 # Create a program
 parsagon.create('Go to https://www.google.com/.
 Type "the meaning of life" into the search bar and hit enter.
 Scroll down and click the "More results" button 3 times.
-Scrape data in the format [{"title": "str", "link": "link"}].')
+Scrape data in the format [{"search result title": "str", "link": "link"}].')

 # Run a program
 parsagon.run("My program")